MichaelHeaton/homelab-infra/docs/glossary.md

 ---
 # Glossary (DAT — Define Acronyms & Terms)

+!!! info "Quick Overview"
+    **What:** Central glossary of acronyms and terms used across the homelab campaign.
+    **Why:** Quick reference makes the journey smoother.
+    **Time:** Ongoing; add terms as you go.
+    **XP:** Infinite points (like Whose Line, the points are made up but the fun is real).

+Think of this as your hacker’s codex: a living dictionary for all the jargon, acronyms, and tools you’ll encounter in this campaign.

 ## Hover definitions

 Hover tooltips are defined centrally in `docs/includes/abbreviations.md` and injected on every page via `hooks.py`.